sskorol/ts-test-decorators/README.md

 Also be aware of **@test** and **@data** order.
 They should be always put before actual test method signature.

 Moreover, both decorators replace each other.
 If you're using **@data**, you don't need to specify **@test**, and vice versa (mocha-typescript specifics).

+## Examples

+See [mocha-allure2-example](https://github.com/sskorol/mocha-allure2-example) project, which is already configured to use latest Allure 2 features with decorators support.